COVID-19: The Disease & Vaccines

 - People who are moderately or severely ill (regardless of whether they have a fever) may delay vaccination until they feel better.

-- People who experienced myocarditis or pericarditis within three weeks after receipt of mRNA vaccine are typically advised not to get additional doses of any COVID-19 vaccine.
+- People who developed myocarditis or pericarditis within three weeks after receipt of mRNA vaccine are typically advised not to get additional doses of any COVID-19 vaccine.
 In some instances, individuals and their healthcare providers may decide to proceed with an additional dose based on the risk-benefit assessment.
 Note: This does not apply to people with history of myocarditis or pericarditis unrelated to COVID-19 vaccination (including from COVID-19 infection prior to vaccination or more than three weeks after COVID-19 vaccination).
 Nor does it apply to people with a history of heart disease.

 - People with a known COVID-19 exposure can get vaccinated if they do not have symptoms.